 Q: Where is AWS Application Discovery Service available?

 AWS Application Discovery Service is available worldwide.
 This means you can perform discovery on resources regardless of their location.
-The service is hosted in the US West (Oregon) region.
+The service is hosted in the US West (Oregon) and EU (Frankfurt) regions.

 Q: Should I use agentless or agent-based application discovery?